Iran Turns Down Trump’s Offer to Help with Coronavirus After Ayatollah Aide Dies

 “We do not need them,” he added.
 He referred to the offer, as “political theatre,” sowing doubt as to the United States’ intentions after U.S. Secretary of State Mike Pompeo extended the offer.

 Mousavi’s comments came after it was confirmed that Mohammad Mirmohammadi, a member of the Ayatollah’s Expediency Discernment Council, died at a hospital in Tehran.
 There have been 1,501 confirmed cases––and 66 deaths––in Iran since the global coronavirus outbreak began.
-It is the highest death toll in the world after China, the epicenter of the virus.
+The death toll in Iran is the highest in the world outside of China, the epicenter of the virus.

 Mirmohammadi isn’t the only Iranian official to die in recent days.
 Mohammad Ali Ramezani, recently elected to the Iranian parliament, died last week.
 Vice President Masoumeh Ebtekar and Iraj Harirchi, the head of an Iranian government task force on the coronavirus, are also ill.